Messi's 600 goals: Barcelona star's favourite victims, who's assisted him most & what's his tally against Real Madrid? | Goal.com

 With his 600th, the 31-year-old now sits 368 goals ahead of Rodriguez.
 Just let that sink in.

-Throughout his long career, Messi has faced a total of 85 teams in all competitions and only nine of those can say the world's greatest player didn't manage to find the net against them.
+Throughout his long career, Messi has faced a total of 85 teams in all competitions and only nine of those can say he didn't manage to find the net against them.

 That's an unbelievable total of 76